thomasclarke1969/documentation/guides/android/push-notification.md

 ![image alt text](android-push-8.jpg)

-Click the `Add Credentials` button.
+Click the `Configure for Android` button.

 ![image alt text](android-push-9.jpg)

-Enter you GCM credentials.
+If you havne't already, create your project in the Google Developers Console and set it up for GCM.
+Make a note of the Project Number and API Key.
+Otherwise, skip to the end of the tutorial to enter you GCM credentials.

   * Sender ID: the "Project Number" from your Google Developers Console project.
   * API Key: the "API Key" from your Google Developers Console project.